TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 * After you are done with setting up the config file, all you have to do is to open the executable.
 * You can choose to put the default.json next to the executable(so the bot will use the default.json everyone time you open, that way you don't have to write a path for the configuration file again.), or you can type the path-to-the configuration file when the bot asked.
 * After finishing everything, you'll see the all the information displayed in the console.
-* If you want to an invite link for the bot, there will always be a link displayed in the console when the bot is ready.
+* The invite link for the bot will always be generated in the console when the bot is ready to run commands.
 ![Image of a screenshot](https://snipboard.io/p4EjKZ.jpg)